DevAnonitos/Share-promptApp-Nextjs/README.md

 Caution

 > Note:
-- If you want to get key GOOGLE_ID and GOOGLE_CLIENT_SECRET, you should access the website [GoogleCloud](https://console.cloud.google.com/).
+- If you want to get key `GOOGLE_ID` and `GOOGLE_CLIENT_SECRET`, you should access the website [GoogleCloud](https://console.cloud.google.com/).
-- To have `NEXTAUTH_SECRET` please access the website [https://www.cryptool.org/](https://www.cryptool.org/en/cto/openssl) and type command `openssl rand -base64 32` to generate random private key.
+- To have `NEXTAUTH_SECRET` please access the website [https://www.cryptool.org](https://www.cryptool.org/en/cto/openssl) and type command line in terminal tool `openssl rand -base64 32` to generate random private key.

 **Running the Project**